WalT image registries

 In their default configuration, WalT servers are configured to publish and clone images to/from the docker hub at hub.docker.com.

-The WalT development team publishes default images for various kinds of WalT nodes there:
+The WalT development team publishes default images for various kinds of WalT nodes there, including:

 • waltplatform/rpi-*-default:latest: default images for various Raspberry Pi models